xiuxiucui/Automatic_Speech_Recognition/README.md

 1. Connect to your EC2 instance using SSH
-2. Install Docker, Docker Compose, git and Amazon efs utilities tools using the following command
+2. Install Docker, Docker Compose and git using the following command
 ```shell
 # install Docker
 sudo yum update -y